-Antonello Manacorda was founding member, longtime concertmaster and vice president of the Mahler Chamber Orchestra.
-Through a grant of the De Sono Association of his hometown Turin he studied conducting with Jorma Panula in Helsinki.
-He has since established himself as a highly sought after conductor, both on the symphonic and on the operatic stage.
+Antonello Manacorda, born in Turin, was founding member and longtime concertmaster of the Mahler Chamber Orchestra founded by Claudio Abbado.
+He later studied conducting with Jorma Panula in Helsinki and has established himself as a highly sought-after conductor, both on the symphonic and on the operatic stage.
 Since 2010 Antonello Manacorda is Artistic Director of the Kammerakademie Potsdam.

 In the 2019/20 season Antonello Manacorda will make his debuts at the Metropolitan Opera New York (“Le nozze di Figaro”) and at the Opéra national de Paris (“Così fan tutte”).
 He has been re-invited to the Bavarian State Opera in Munich (“Alceste”) and to the Théâtre de la Monnaie in Brussels with a new production of the Mozart/Da-Ponte cycle.